-The College of Liberal Arts & Sciences offers a BA, BGS, and Minor in Classical Antiquity.
+The College of Liberal Arts & Sciences offers a BA, BGS, and Minor, as well as a MA in Classical Antiquity.
 The major provides a broad, interdisciplinary training in ancient Greek and Roman cultures and languages and prepares you for graduate study in ancient archeology, art, or history.

 Sample of Related Skills